 Credit risk represents the risk of financial loss caused by default of the counterparty.
 The Company has no large receivables balances with external parties outside of cash and cash equivalents.
-Our cash management policy is focused on preserving capital, providing liquidity for operations and optimizing yield while accepting limited risk (Short-term credit ratings must be rated A 1/P 1/F1 at a minimum by at least one of the Nationally Recognized Statistical Rating Organizations ("NRSROS") specifically Moody's, Standard & Poor's or Fitch.
+The Company's cash management policy is focused on preserving capital, providing liquidity for operations and optimizing yield while accepting limited risk (Short-term credit ratings must be rated A-1/P-1/F1 at a minimum by at least one of the Nationally Recognized Statistical Rating Organizations ("NRSROs") specifically Moody's, Standard & Poor's or Fitch.
 Long-term credit rating must be rated A2 or A at a minimum by at least one NRSRO).
-As of December 31, 2023, the Company is in compliance with its cash management policy.
+As of December 31, 2024, the Company is in compliance with its cash management policy.

-At December 31, 2023 and December 31, 2022, all of our cash and cash equivalents were held at four large institutions, Rabobank, ABN Amro, BNP Paribas and Wells Fargo.
-All institutions are highly rated (Moody's long-term debt ratings of Aa2, Aa3, Aa2 and Aa2 for Rabobank, ABN Amro, BNP Paribas and Wells Fargo respectively) with sufficient capital adequacy and liquidity metrics.
+At December 31, 2024 and December 31, 2023, all of the Company's cash and cash equivalents were held at five large institutions, Rabobank, ABN Amro, BNP Paribas, Wells Fargo and JP Morgan.
+All institutions are highly rated (Moody's long-term debt ratings of Aa2, Aa3, A1, Aa2 and Aa2 for Rabobank, ABN Amro, BNP Paribas, Wells Fargo and JP Morgan respectively) with sufficient capital adequacy and liquidity metrics.